KASAH_

 Is Kasah open source?

 The architecture is open and inspectable.
 The Chrome extension and Rust daemon communicate through Chrome’s native messaging protocol.
-You can verify the extension’s behavior by inspecting the network traffic in Chrome DevTools — you’ll see that redacted prompts are sent to the AI, never your originals.
+You can verify the extension’s behavior by inspecting the ChatGPT request in Chrome DevTools — you’ll see that protected prompts are sent to ChatGPT, not your originals.

 Compatibility